abaeyens/vnc_desktop/README.md

 ## FAQ
-how to stop VNC server when already running?
+How to stop VNC server when already running?
 * do `sudo /etc/init.d/vncboot` or do `sudo ./stopvnc.sh`.
-can't find the RPi IP address
+Can't find the RPi IP address
 * it's visible in the wifi/connection utility
 * or, if not using the desktop, it's showed in one of the last lines written during the boot.

-authentication on client computer fails / I want a new password
+Authentication on client computer fails / I want a new password
 * set another password on the Raspberry Pi with `vncpasswd` (in terminal) and reboot.

+If you have other problems, please post an issue.